-• Base Salary - Our philosophy is that base salaries should meet the objectives of attracting and retaining the management talent needed to operate the business successfully.
-Individual salary amounts are not determined by formulas, but instead reflect the Committee's judgment with respect to each NEO's responsibility, performance, experience and past compensation, internal equity considerations and other factors, including retention.
-Annually, Rand sets base salaries for its NEOs that it believes are appropriate given the scope of their duties and responsibilities.
+• Base Salary - Base salaries should meet the objectives of attracting and retaining the management talent needed to operate the business successfully.
+Individual salary amounts are not determined by formulas, but instead reflect the Compensation Committee's judgment with respect to each NEO's responsibility, performance, experience and past compensation, internal equity considerations and other factors, including retention.
+Annually, the Board, on recommendation of the Compensation Committee, sets base salaries for the NEOs that it believes are appropriate given the scope of their duties and responsibilities.

-- Bonus Rand may provide bonuses to its NEOs and staff based on the Compensation Committee's and Board's evaluation of performance and results, as well as to motivate them for achieving results that exceed the annual budget or business plan or that may provide future value to the Corporation.
+- Bonus Rand provides the opportunity to earn bonuses to its NEOs and staff based on the Compensation Committee's and Board's evaluation of performance and results, as well as to motivate them to achieve results that exceed the annual budget or provide value to the Corporation.
 The bonus is based on a qualitative consideration of individual and company performance.
 The Compensation Committee considers, and may make appropriate adjustments for, unusual items that are deemed to be outside the control of the executives. - Profit Sharing Plan Rand provides long-term incentives to its NEOs through the Plan, which allows them to participate in the growth of its portfolio and aligns their long-term interests with those of Rand's shareholders.
 The terms of Rand's license to operate Rand SBIC require that it maintain a profit sharing plan, which provides for payment by Rand of designated percentages of net realized capital gains (net of all realized capital losses and unrealized depreciation) of Rand SBIC.
 Amounts paid or accrued pursuant to the Plan cannot exceed 20% of Rand's net income.
 The Compensation Committee does not have discretion to change the amounts due under the Plan.
-Amounts due under the Plan are subject to these SEC limitations. - Equity Although we believe that equity ownership by management incentivizes management to increase shareholder value, restrictions imposed by the Investment Company Act preclude Rand from offering stock options or other equity incentives to its NEOs at any time when it also allows them to participate in a profit sharing plan.
+For 2013, a total of \$887,244 was earned by the NEOs pursuant to the Plan.
+No other bonus payments were awarded to the NEOs for 2013.
+This amount was accrued in 2013 and expected to be substantially paid in 2014 following the receipt of proceeds from realized gains and related escrows. - Equity Although we believe that equity ownership by management incentivizes management to increase shareholder value, restrictions imposed by the Investment Company Act preclude Rand from offering stock options or other equity incentives to its NEOs at any time when they participate in a profit sharing plan.
 Rand has a stock option plan that was adopted in 2001 (see "Option Plan," below), but no options have been or will be granted under it while the Plan is in effect. - Standard Employee Benefits Rand provides employee benefits that are considered competitive and necessary to attract and retain talented personnel.
-Rand maintains a 401(k) Plan for its employees under which participants may elect to contribute up to 20% of their compensation on a pretax basis, to a maximum of \$17,000 (\$22,500 if age 50 or over) for 2012.
+Rand maintains a 401(k) plan for its employees under which participants may elect to contribute up to 20% of their compensation on a pretax basis, to a maximum of \$17,500 (\$23,000 if age 50 or over) for 2013.
 Rand makes a contribution of 1% of compensation for each participant and matches participant contributions up to 5% of compensation.
-Rand may also elect to contribute discretionary amounts under the 401(k) Plan as determined by the Board.
-No discretionary amounts have been contributed since Plan inception.
-Rand also provides life insurance and automobile reimbursement benefits to its NEOs. - For 2012, a total of \$246,538 was earned by the NEOs pursuant to the Plan.
-In addition a total of \$103,462 in bonus payments were awarded to the NEOs for 2012.
-These amounts were accrued in 2012 and paid in 2013.
+Rand may also elect to contribute discretionary amounts under the 401(k) plan as determined by the Board.
+No discretionary amounts have been contributed since the 401(k) plan's inception.
+Rand also provides life insurance and automobile reimbursement benefits to its NEOs.